"I believe in the Kingdom Come,

 reasons or simply to soak in the historical ambiance, Qasr al-Yahud is a

 place that touches the soul."
-It is all about generating tourist income for Israel, and depriving the Palestinian economy.
+It is about that, but it is all about generating tourist income for Israel, and depriving the Palestinian economy.
 Not an easy place really.

 It turns out that the real traditional site of the baptism is in Jordan, just over the way from where we were.
 But we will come to that in two weeks time.
 It was not easy to get into Jordan from Israel, it took us several hours, so this is where pilgrims and tourists based in Israel went.